browserid-dev/browserid-docs/privacy-preservation.md

 BrowserID leverages cryptographic keypair technology to securely identify and trust a user's browser.
 This method provides a high level of security without sacrificing privacy.

-## Secure Storage

-### Browser Storage

-- The private key and user ID are securely stored in the user's browser's IndexedDB.
-- IndexedDB follows the same-origin policy, similar to secure cookies, ensuring that the private key and nonce are only accessible by the same website/hostname.
-- The private key never leaves the user's browser, maintaining a high level of privacy and security.

-### Server Storage

-- Only the public key is stored on BrowserID servers.
-- The public key is stored within the user's instance of BrowserID and is only accessible using a combination of a nonce, user ID, and additional security checks.

-## User ID Handling

-- The user ID is provided by the user or your service at runtime.

 ## Compliance with Privacy Standards

 BrowserID's approach to privacy preservation aligns with global privacy standards and user expectations, making it easier for businesses to comply with regulations such as GDPR and CCPA.